yetibot/yetibot.github.io/resources/templates/md/pages/community.md

 There's a dedicated [community GitHub repo](https://github.com/yetibot/community) for discussions.
-Open a new issue to discuss questions, suggestions, comments, etc.
+Open a new issue to discuss questions, suggestions, comments, etc. All topics are welcome.

 ## About Yetibot

 Yetibot was started in 2011 by [@devth](https://github.com/devth) as a fun way to learn Clojure.
 It has since evolved into a powerful expressive chat bot used by teams for automation and for fun.